-- Policy and SOP for the management of GI bleeds, i.e. major haemorrhage policy (for services without an out-of-hours bleed service this includes immediate action and transfer arrangements). - > For services that provide an out-of-hours bleed service: - Data to support that 75% of patients admitted with acute upper GI bleeding who are haemodynamically stable receive endoscopy within 24 hours of admission - > Data to support that 50% of the quality measures in the 2016 NICE guidelines for acute upper gastrointestinal bleeding have been met. - Minutes from the last year to show that out-of-hours GI bleeding has been assessed, preferably against the NICE guidelines. - > Risk register and mitigation plan
+Policy and SOP for the management of GI bleeds, ie major haemorrhage policy (for services without an out-of-hours bleed service this includes immediate action and transfer arrangements).

+For services that provide an out-of-hours bleed service:

+- > Data to support that 75% of patients admitted with acute upper GI bleeding who are haemodynamically stable receive endoscopy within 24 hours of admission. - > Data to support that 50% of the quality measures in the 2016 NICE guidelines for acute upper gastrointestinal bleeding have been met. - > Action plan to support improvements where the guidelines have not been met. - > Minutes from the last year to show that out-of-hours GI bleeding has been assessed, preferably against the NICE guidelines. - > Risk register and mitigation plan.